 This distinction is a clear example of complimentary schismogenesis and it also plays into paternal narratives of the “Other,” where civilians, at the same time, might internalize always being viewed as needing protection or control, while officers are validated as the rightful enforcers of these roles, thus preserving the hierarchies that come with social order.

-The dynamic of symmetrical schismogenesis is especially noticeable in sports rivalries, where fans create and maintain strong in-group identities by rallying around their shared interests and behaviors.
+This dynamic of symmetrical schismogenesis is also especially noticeable in sports rivalries, where fans create and maintain strong in-group identities by rallying around shared interests and behaviors that oppose the other team and their fanbase.

 A classic example of this kind of rivalry is the long-standing feud between the Ohio State and Michigan football teams.
-Over time, what began as simple traditions—wearing team colors, attending games, and chanting slogans—has turned into a full-blown “us vs. them” mentality.
-It’s not just about supporting your team anymore; it’s about defining yourself by not being like the other side.
+Over time, what began as simple traditions like wearing team colors, attending games, and chanting slogans, has turned into a full-blown “us vs. them” mentality.
+The rivalry is not just about supporting your team anymore; it’s about defining yourself by not being like the other side.

 For OSU fans, their identity is all about being the opposite of Michigan fans, and Michigan fans feel the same way.
 This creates a sense of pride, loyalty, and superiority that only grows stronger in comparison to the rival team.
-It’s not just a fun competition—it becomes personal.
+It becomes personal.
 As the rivalry intensifies, so do the behaviors.
-The fans don’t just celebrate their own team; they make sure to distinguish themselves from the other side, which only adds to the tension.
+They don’t just celebrate their own team; they make sure to distinguish themselves from the other side, which only adds to the tension.

 Whether it’s refusing to wear the other team’s colors or using specific nicknames (or insults) to describe the other side, these actions reinforce the divide and make the rivalry feel like more than just a game.
-It gets rooted in this constant back-and-forth between in-groups and out-groups as a social phenomenon.
+It becomes rooted in this constant back-and-forth between in-groups and out-groups as a social phenomenon.
+These dynamics spread into memes that get transmitted across cultures and generations, causing deep self-correcting mechanisms that reinforce and intensify the rivalry even more.

 On one hand, “brother in arms” emphasizes the solidarity and camaraderie among soldiers, where behaviors like bravery and sacrifice are accredited and celebrated.
 These actions serve to validate the members within the group and also reinforce a collective identity between everyone centered on shared goals and values.
 In a wartime context, this kind of solidarity is crucial for maintaining morale and justifying the conflict itself, as soldiers are paternalistically portrayed as protectors of their nation or cause.